 Growing appetite for goose eggs – have you tried them yet?

-Around the country flocks of geese will be coming into lay next month.
-By tradition the first egg should be laid on February 14 Valentine’s Day and geese carry on laying until mid summer.
+Around the country flocks of geese are now coming into lay.
+This year many flocks started laying earlier than the traditional normal first egg on February 14 - Valentine’s Day.
+Geese carry on laying until mid summer.

 The popularity of goose eggs has been growing in recent years as more farm shops, delicatessens and even some supermarkets make them available.
 You’ll see them being promoted around Easter time which is late this year in mid April.